Advanced features

 [self.player setConfig:config];

-The iOS player SDK provides AVPConfig to set the User-Agent (UA) header.
-After you set this header, the player includes the UA header in its HTTP requests.
-The following example demonstrates this:
+The iOS player SDK provides AVPConfig to set a custom User-Agent, which the player then includes in all subsequent network requests.
+The following example shows how:

 AVPConfig *config = [self.player getConfig];